 Welcome to the FORRT Replication Database Submission Form!

 If you have conducted a replication of any social scientific study, you can enter your results here.
 We will validate the results via the sources that you enter.
 If everything is fine, they will be added to the FORRT Replication Database, if not, we will contact you through the e-mail address that you provide.
-In return for a complete and correct entry, we offer a contributorship (CRediT: investigation) to the person who entered the data: You will be listed on the FReD-website as a contributor and we will invite you to be a co-author on an eventual dataset publication (not the ReD Preprint of a previous version and data from psychology but one in an interdisciplinary journal).
+In return for a complete and correct entry, we offer a contributorship (CRediT: investigation) to the person who entered the data: You will be listed on the FReD-website as a contributor and we will invite you to be a co-author on an eventual dataset publication (not the ReD JOPD Paper of a previous version and data from psychology but one in an interdisciplinary journal in 2025 or later).
 Please note that the data you enter will be public.

 If you have any questions or need help filling in the form, check out a video tutorial walking you through the form or write us an e-mail (see the bottom of the page).
 The same goes for any sort of feedback!
 Data and code are available via the OSF project.
 If you want to enter multiple results from the same study at once, we recommend you consider doing this via the Google Spreadsheet.
-You can find the link to the spreadsheet in the Call for Results.
+You can more information about how to contribute to FReD in this presentation.

 Mandatory Entries